Formation of Carbon Dwarfs: Summary

 If this model for carbon dwarf formation is confirmed, we should turn our attention to its implications.
 One intriguing set of objects are the two very low metallicity carbon dwarfs discussed in Cohen et al. (2004) .
 According to this model, a metal-poor carbon M dwarf is the endstate of a binary system with a metal-poor AGB and a metal-poor M dwarf.
 A comparison of the abundances of the carbon M dwarf to those of an M dwarf of similar metallicity would allow a calculation of the elemental abundances present when its companion was a carbon AGB.
-Such a calculation has already been done with a metal-poor turnoff star to find abundances of its former AGB companion \cite{Sivarani2003}, so it should be feasible using a carbon M dwarf as well.
+Such a calculation has already been done with a metal-poor turnoff star to find abundances of its former AGB companion \cite{Aoki2002,Sivarani2003}, so it should be feasible using a carbon M dwarf as well.
 Therefore, one of the implications of this model is that metal-poor carbon M dwarfs offer a probe into the elemental abundances of the earliest massive stars while they were on the asymptotic giant branch.
 While the main sequence abundances of these stars are of greater interest, particularly as a probe of primordial nucleosynthesis, these cannot be obtained without a considerable improvement in our understanding of the changes in elemental abundance between the main sequence and the asymptotic giant branch.

-\acknowledgements The authors would like to thank Paul Green, Jill Knapp, and Bob Kurucz for valuable consultations during this project.
+\acknowledgements The authors would like to thank Paul Green, Gillian Knapp, and Bob Kurucz for valuable consultations during this project.
 CLS is supported under a National Science Foundation Graduate Research Fellowship.